 - the minor must be resident in Portugal;

-- maintenance payments must have been set by a court judgement (the Civil Registrar's judgements in order to set maintenance in the cases under their jurisdiction produce the same effects as legal judgements);
+- maintenance payments must have been set by a court judgment (the Civil Registrar’s decisions setting maintenance in the cases for which they are responsible produce the same effects as legal judgments);

 - the maintenance debtor must be in default;

-- the child's gross income must not exceed the social support reference rate (IAS - Indexante dos Apoios Sociais);
+- the child’s gross income must not exceed the value of the social support index (IAS - Indexante dos Apoios Sociais);

-- The child must not benefit from the person to whom their custody has been granted having an income greater than the IAS (this occurs when the per capita income of the minor's household does not exceed the IAS).
+- the child must not benefit from the income of another person in whose care he/she has been placed that is higher than the IAS (this occurs when the per capita income of the minor's household does not exceed the IAS).

 Limits on payment

 If the above requirements are verified, the State guarantees monthly maintenance payments up to the limit shown below.